-5. Landscape Design.
+Landscape Design.
 Although an essential role of the landscaping is to make the pond attractive, the highest priority shall be to meet the ponds functional requirements.
 Plants should be selected based on their ability to survive under alternating conditions of inundation and extended dry periods.
 The landscape elements for the sedimentation basin or chamber may be different than for the biofiltration basin, due primarily to different soil characteristics.
 Compared to most native soils in the Austin area, the biofiltration media may drain more rapidly, have a greater percent organic matter, and less clay content, but should have comparable water holding characteristics.
 The selection of plants for the biofiltration media depth will also be limited because the media depth is typically only 1.5 feet, thus plants with large root systems, such as trees, are not appropriate.
 The soil characteristics and depth in the sedimentation basin or chamber will probably vary widely from site-to-site, and this will have a significant effect on the plant selection.

-In general, the biofiltration basin should be planted with native or adapted grasses, \checkmark and forbs, and shrubs may also be included.
+In general, the biofiltration basin should be planted with native or adapted grasses, ' and forbs, and shrubs may also be included.
 Small trees (< 8" diameter at maturity) can be incorporated around the perimeter, above the water quality volume, as long as the underdrain system is protected from penetration by the tree root system.
-And the embandment does with must be depicted from the depicted form the depicted form of a ford of the embandment of the sedimentation basin or chamber can be similar, but small trees (< 8" in diameter) can be placed in the floor and side slopes within the water quality volume, if soil conditions and depth are appropriate, and measures are taken to prevent root penetration into the adjacent filtration underdrain system.
+God the amband and the sedimentation basin or chamber can be similar, but small trees (< 8" in diameter) can be placed in the floor and side slopes within the water quality volume, if soil conditions and depth are appropriate, and measures are taken to prevent root penetration into the adjacent filtration underdrain system.